m-fausto-29/Rocket-Patrol-Refactor/README.md

 # RocketPatrolRefactor
-- Crashing into non-ship object lose points (10)
+- Crashing into non-ship object lose points (20) Approved by TA and Nathan
 - Create a new scrolling tile sprite for the background (5)
 - Create a new enemy Spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (15)
 - Implement the speed increase that happens after 30 seconds in the original game (5)